 Safeguarded wharves.
-These are sites that have been safeguarded for cargo handling uses such as intraport or transhipment movements and freight-related purposes.
-Cremorne wharf is protected.
+These are sites that have been safeguarded for cargo handling uses such as intra-port or trans-shipment movements and freight-related purposes.
+Cremorne wharf is the only safeguarded wharf which lies in the Borough.

 Secondary retail frontages.
-The secondary retail frontages are those frontages which contain a higher proportion of non-retail town centre uses, and those frontages which end to be characterised by lower pedestrian flows.
+The secondary retail frontages are those frontages which contain a higher proportion of non-retail town centre uses, and those frontages which tend to be characterised by lower pedestrian flows.